Ishaaq-dev/WordSquare/README.md

 How to run:

 1, cd into cloned WordSqaure Directory
-2, run the command "java -jar -wordSqaure jar file-"
+2, run the command "java -jar wordSqaure.jar"
 3, follow instructions prompted in terminal

-There are two jar file:
+There are two jar files:
 -> prints logs
 -> does not print logs